 We decided it would be fun to replace that little rock and add even more to the hiking trails for other families to enjoy.

-We kept things SUUUUUUPER simple by adding stickers to our rocks, and covering them with a coat of mod podge to seal.
+We kept things SUUUUUUPER simple by adding stickers to our rocks and covering them with a coat of acrylic spray paint to seal (can also use Mod Podge if the painted rocks will be inside or on a porch).
 So quick, so easy, and perfect for kids.

 More ways to decorate rocks:

 - Heat rocks then color with crayons for a glossy look.